sspooky13/yaml-standards/README.md

 ## How create your own standards
 1. Create class with your own check/fix logic
-2. Checker must implement interface `YamlStandards\Model\CheckerInterface.php` and class name must end with `Checker` word, e.g. YamlLine**Checker**
+2. Checker has to extend class `YamlStandards\Model\AbstractChecker.php` and class name have to end with `Checker` word, e.g. YamlLine**Checker**
-3. Fixer must be in same directory as checker class, implement interface `YamlStandards\Model\FixerInterface` and name must be same as checker class except name must end with `Fixer` word, e.g. YamlLine**Fixer**.
-Warning! checker class must exists too.
+3. Fixer has to be in same directory as checker class, extend class `YamlStandards\Model\AbstractFixer.php` and name have to be same as checker class except name must end with `Fixer` word, e.g. YamlLine**Fixer**. **Warning! checker class must exist too.**
 4. Both classes must return class `\YamlStandards\Result\Result`
 5. Add your checker class with namespace to your config file to `checkers` array
 6. done :)